arkatebi/OpenWorld-problem/README.md

 * Gene count time for the query species in those target files:
   02 hr, 20 min, and 14 sec.

-The subsequent run of this program would cost only the gene count time.
+A subsequent run of this program would cost only the gene count time.

 <a name="genGraphs" />
 #### Generate Graphs for Gene Counts

-This program will create a graph for the gene count of each organism that is found in the above step.
+This program will create a graph of the gene count for each organism that is found in the above step.
 One can run the program as follows:

 ```